Dvirkivshchyna: History

-The village became a notable point of interest in 2000s as a birthplace of the former Ukrainian international footballer Andriy Shevchenko who played for Dynamo Kyiv, Milan and Chelsea.
+The village became a notable point of interest in 2000s as a birthplace of Ballon d'Or winning former Ukrainian international footballer Andriy Shevchenko who played for Dynamo Kyiv, Milan and Chelsea.

 Until 18 July 2020, Dvirkivshchyna belonged to Yahotyn Raion.
 The raion was abolished that day as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven.
 The area of Yahotyn Raion was merged into Boryspil Raion.